 Nishi (West)-chaya is an area where traditional houses stand.
 It’s a little distance by walk.
 You may better take a bus (a 1-day bus pass is available at the station).

-It is one of the three gardens in Japan.
+It is one of the three Japanese gardens.
 Kenrokuen in Kanazawa city, Kairakuen in Mito (Ibaraki Prefecture), and Korakuen in Okayama (oops I just realized that I haven’t featured it on this blog!).

 21st Century Museum